 Click the Run button, located in the top-left corner of the Xcode toolbar.

-Alternatively, you can choose Product > Run (or press Command-R).
+Alternatively, choose Product > Run (or press Command-R).

-If this is the first time you’re running an app, Xcode asks whether you’d like to enable developer mode on your Mac.
+If you’re running an app for the first time, Xcode asks whether you’d like to enable developer mode on your Mac.
 Developer mode allows Xcode access to certain debugging features without requiring you to enter your password each time.
 Decide whether you’d like to enable developer mode and follow the prompts.
 If you choose not to enable it, you may be asked for your password later on.
-The tutorials assume developer mode is enabled.
+The tutorial assumes developer mode is enabled.

 Watch the Xcode toolbar as the build process completes.